wavefrontHQ/docs/pages/doc/permissions_overview.md

 permalink: permissions_overview.html
 summary: Learn about the permissions in the service.
 ---
-{% include note.html content="Starting June 1, 2023, all **new** Operations for Applications service instances are onboarded to VMware Cloud services.
+{% include note.html content="Starting June 26, 2023, Operations for Applications is a service on the VMware Cloud services platform.
 The content in this chapter is valid for **original** subscribers.
-For **new** subscribers, see the [Operations for Applications permissions in VMware Cloud services](csp_permissions_overview.html)."%}
+For VMware Cloud services subscribers, see the [Operations for Applications permissions in VMware Cloud services](csp_permissions_overview.html)."%}

 Permissions allow access control for the feature sets in VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
 [Super Admin users](authorization-faq.html#who-is-the-super-admin-user) and users with the **Accounts** permission can manage permissions for groups and accounts.